uss-zerodata/prettypy/README.md

 [![PyPI version](https://badge.fury.io/py/prettypy.svg)](https://badge.fury.io/py/prettypy)
 ![PyPI - Downloads](https://img.shields.io/pypi/dm/prettypy)

-PrettyPy is a Python library.
-It provides a simple API for printing messages with colours and styles.
-Colour output is a great way to make your CLI applications more user-friendly and readable.
-Status messages, error messages and other types of messages can be printed with coloured indicators to make them stand out from the rest.
+PrettyPy is a Python library that simplifies printing colored and styled messages in CLI applications.
+With PrettyPy, you can easily print status updates, error messages, and other types of messages with colored indicators that help them stand out.

-To create custom layouts and print messages with them, PrettyPy provides a simple API.
-To quickly improve the readability of your CLI applications, it also provides a set of default layouts.

-ANSI escape codes are used for colouring.
-These are supported by most devices.
+The library offers a straightforward API for creating custom layouts, as well as a range of pre-built layouts that you can use to enhance the readability of your CLI applications.

+PrettyPy uses ANSI escape codes to provide its coloring functionality, which is supported by most terminals.
+If your terminal does not support ANSI escape codes, you can set the no-color flag to disable the coloring functionality.

+By using PrettyPy, you can create user-friendly CLI applications that are easier to read and more engaging.

 - [GitHub](https://github.com/uss-zerodata/prettypy)
 - [PyPi](https://pypi.org/project/prettypy)